dddrrreee/cs140e-24win/labs/16-vm-page-table/README.md

 When you finish you should be able to:
   - remove `staff-pt-vm.o` from `STAFF_OBJS` in the `Makefile`.
   - `make check` should pass as before.

+### NOTE: `pin_t` is just for memory attributes.

+To repeat the discussion above: for today we reuse the memory attribute structure `pin_t` (defined in `vm-attr.h`) from last lab.

+Even though it has the `pin_` prefix in its name, it is not specific to
+pinning: we use it to define what caching policy, protections, etc a given mapping needs.

+We reuse the name and type so you don't have to figure out some other way of specifying these attributes.
+However, it is a little jarring to see the `pin_` even though we aren't using pinning.

 ### Hints for implementing `vm_map_kernel`